StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/Mods/MaxLastBreath UltraCam/readme.md

 ![image](https://i.imgur.com/n4BlNHz.png)

 I'm using 2X (1440p/2160p).
 So that will be 1440p on Handheld mode and 2160p on Docked Mode.
+And this will be 2 in the .ini file.

 To use this mod you cannot use resolutions lower than 1x.
 Also don't use 1.5x because it's buggy.
-So if you're using 1x here, set the ResolutionScale to 1.0.
-If you're using 2X, set 2.0, 3X set 3.0 etc etc.
+So if you're using 1x here, set the ResolutionScale to 1.
+If you're using 2X, set 2, 3X set 3 etc etc.

 `ShadowResolution`: I'm using 1024.
 You can use 512 if you're having issues.
 Decrease it to 206 if 512 and 1024 doesn't work properly for you although I'd use 512 or 1024.
 I won't go higher.

 `DisableFog`: This is personal preference.
-You like FOG?: Keep it (false).
-You don't like FOG: Disable it (true).
+You like FOG?: Keep it (Off).
+You don't like FOG: Disable it (On).